eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_runtime/local_runtime.md

 ## Using tasks in Visual Studio Code

-**Overview:** If you are developing in Visual Studio Code, the runtime components (like _KUKSA Data Broker_ or _Vehicle Services_) are available for local execution coming from our _devenv-runtimes_ package and are accessible as _Tasks_, a feature of the Visual Studio Code.
+**Overview:** If you are developing in Visual Studio Code, the runtime components (like _KUKSA Databroker_ or _Vehicle Services_) are available for local execution coming from our _devenv-runtimes_ package and are accessible as _Tasks_, a feature of the Visual Studio Code.
 Additional information on tasks can be found [here](https://code.visualstudio.com/docs/editor/tasks).

 **Start local runtime:** To start local runtime, a task called `Local Runtime - Up` is available.
 This task runs the runtime services in the correct order.
 You can run this task by clicking `F1` and choose `Tasks: Run task`, then select `Local Runtime - Up`.